CLDropOut23/CSC331-Project4/README.md

 <img width="959" height="518" alt="image" src="https://github.com/user-attachments/assets/6784d2f3-418b-4192-b7ee-ba96d37ea3b3" />

 c) anylaze how cache associativity affects cache miss rate under various memory access pattern.

+Sequential Pattern: For the output of Sequential Pattern, the sequential access pattern had a miss rate of about 0.25 or 25% in direct-mapped.
+The block size is 16 bytes and each int/integer is 4 bytes, each block can have 4 integers.
+This means that each block had 1 miss and 3 accesses.
+The simulator made 16 misses and 48 hits out of 64 access.
+This shows a great spatial locality.

+Stride Pattern: For the output of Stride Pattern, it had a miss rate of 1.00 or 100%.
+Every access had went to a different block, all of the accesses which were 16, were misses.
+This shows that stride patterns reduce spatial locality and increase how many cache misses there are.

+Working Set Pattern: For the output of Working Set Pattern, it had a really low miss rate of 0.0625 or 6.25%.
+The working set size worked perfectly with the cache, it let the data stay cached.
+It had 120 hits and only 8 misses.
+This shows that Working Set patterns have great temporal locality.

+Conflict Access Pattern:

+Direct-Mapped Cache -

+2-Way Cache -

+4-Way Cache-